PennyThePenniless/Prework-TipCalculator/README.md

 ## Notes

 I experienced very little difficulty.
-My only obstacle was figuring out how to give users enough space to calculate large numbers using the calculator.
+I had a difficult time figuring out how to give users enough space to calculate large numbers using the calculator and also how to make the calculator update as you're typing.

 ## License